Proteobench/ProteoBench/docs/modules/3-DDA-Quantification-ion-level.md

   - "Proteins" = field containing the protein identifiers.
 These should be separated by ";", and contain the species flag (for example "_YEAST").

   - "Intensity" = field containing the intensities utilised to calculate the module metrics.
+Used for long-format input.

 - **[condition_mapper]**
 mapping between the headers of the quantification values in the input file (left-hand side) and the condition (Condition A and Condition B).